 Online Public Administration Degrees

-Below, we interview Antoinette Samuel, Executive Director of the American Society for Public Administration, and John Saunders, Executive Director of the National Forum for Black Public Administrators.
+We interviewed Antoinette Samuel, Executive Director of the American Society for Public Administration, and John Saunders, Executive Director of the National Forum for Black Public Administrators.
 Antoinette Samuel discusses the current and emerging issues in public administration that students should be aware of, as well as how to best prepare for a career in the field; John Saunders discusses the mission of the NFBPA and how they increase opportunities for black public administrators in the field.
 We also interviewed Dr. Lisa Sperling, MPA Recruiter and Career Services Coordinator at the University of Georgia, about their Master of Public Administration degree program.
 In the interview, Dr. Sperling discusses the admission requirements and structure of the program, as well as the current trends in the field of public administration.
-More information on public administration degrees and careers can be found below the interviews.
+More information on public administration degrees and careers can be found below.

 Most online public administration degrees are offered at the master’s level.
 While you do have a few options for online bachelor’s degrees in public administration, bachelor’s degrees in general business usually give you the prerequisites you need to get into a quality online master’s program.

 In both online bachelor’s and master’s degree programs in public administration, your course of study begins with liberal arts courses and foundation courses in business.
 The remainder of your credit hours will likely concentrate on issues specific to public policy, both from a governmental and non-governmental organization perspective.
 The better programs include practical work experience and profit opportunities to network.